Esri/solutions-geoprocessing-toolbox/README.md

 * Commit your changes to your local
 * Sync local with your remote fork
 * Make a **Pull Request** from your remote fork on github.com ![New Pull Request](NewPullRequestButtonIcon.png)

+### Notes On Contributing
+* Always work in the **dev** branch, never in *master*.
+This helps us keep our releases clean.
+* Never merge Pull Requests.
+The [Repository Owner](#repository-owner) needs to test any updates to make sure the repo is stable.
+* Always log an [Issue](https://github.com/Esri/solutions-geoprocessing-toolbox/issues) for problems you find, though you should check through the existing issues to make sure it wasn't already logged.

 ## Credits